Agenda

 Intelligence Editor The Drum

-Alex McQueen
+Alex Macqueen

 Head of Humour Kitchen

-Head of Sports Marketing Paddy Power
+Head of Brand Strategy Paddy Power

 Noel Bunting